 Earned Wage Access Services Provider

-EWA services providers are businesses that provide consumers with access to their earned but unpaid wages.
-EWA services providers will be permitted to:
+Earned wage access (EWA) services providers are businesses that provide consumers with access to their earned but unpaid wages.
+EWA services providers are permitted to:

 • impose fees for delivery, or expedited delivery, of proceeds to Wisconsin consumers.